saranderson13/very-simple-js-object-example/README.md

 - Create new files to create new objects.

 ## Contributing
-This isn't meant for to go anywhere but to have an example, so no pull requests, but feel free to fork and play around with it.
+This isn't meant to go anywhere but to have an example, so no pull requests, but feel free to fork and play around with it.

+##License
+Just don't steal it I guess.